simogasp/meshroom_webapp/src/frontend/web_api_tester/README.md

 #### "Upload failed"

-- ✅ Ensure files are selected (or use dummy generator)
+- ✅ Ensure files are selected
+- ✅ Validate the Parameters (JSON) is a valid JSON object
-- ✅ Check file sizes aren't too large (>10MB per file)
+- ✅ Check file sizes aren't too large
 - ✅ Verify the backend has proper upload permissions
-- ✅ Try the dummy upload option to isolate file issues

 #### "Download not working"